Facilities and Services Available for Disabled Guests

 Cat-o-pillar coaster

-With one final cred to get of course we had to take a ride on the Cat-o-pillar coaster!
-A fun coaster that really whipped around the Corners With a 0.9 Meters height restriction.
+With, one final cred to get of course we had to take a ride on the Cat-o-pillar coaster!
+A fun coaster that really whips around the corners With a 0.9 meters height restriction.

 beasty burrow

-Beasty Burrow is a bug emporium with lots of different little animals like bugs and fish.
-This is a good attraction for a sensory break with soft lighting – it was almost like a Sealife Centre.
-The walkthrough had level access so perfect for Wheelchair users as well.
+Beasty Burrow is a bug experience with lots of different little animals like bugs and fish.
+This is a good attraction for a sensory break with soft lighting – it was almost like an aquarium-style attraction.
+The walkthrough had level access so perfect for wheelchair users as well.

 peppa pig world